YushengWHU/HS-LiDAR-dataset/README.md

 ```
 links: 链接：https://pan.baidu.com/s/1sJoU7RLBizie4DCo38WPFg
 提取码：1234 </br>
 Note that currently only two sequences are shared due to size restriction, the single file upload is maximum 20GB, but we have many more than 30GB sequences.
-If you are interested in the datasets or you have ways to store data online, please contact me for more datasets.
+If you are interested in the datasets or you have ways to store data online, please contact me for more datasets. </br>
+For friends who are not from China mainland, I am still figuring out the data sharing method.